jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/ProductionCycle.jpg" alt="Production Cycle" />
 </p>

 There are several approaches to deploying an application, that has been through the development cycle.
 [Travis-CI](https://travis-ci.org), [Jenkins](https://jenkins.io), and [Rsync](https://rsync.samba.org) are among the more popular tools, used to deploy to a production server such as Linode.
-Let's discuss using `Rsync` at the commandline.
+Let's discuss using `Rsync` at the command line.

 ### Rsync